Tag: Delphi history

 View of a sacred pathway in Delphi.
 The path faces the Treasury of the Athenians.

 Reconstructed Treasury of the Athenians.
-The sacred pathway faces the Treasury of the Athenians – stone building with two fluted Doric columns.
-Made of Parian marble, the Athenian Treasury looks like a mini-temple that was built with a purpose to keep the Athenian offerings to the Delphic oracle.
+The sacred pathway faces the Treasury of the Athenians – a stone building with two fluted Doric columns.
+Made of Parian marble, the Athenian Treasury looks like a mini-temple that was built to keep the Athenian offerings to the Delphic oracle.
 The Doric frieze shows 30 metopes.
 The roof was made of marble painted in red.
 The Athenians built the Treasury after 490 B.C. to thank the god Apollo for their victory at the battle of Marathon.
 The sides have depictions of scenes from the life of Hercules and Theseus.
-There are many inscriptions inside this treasury related to the rituals dated from the 3d century BC.
+There are many inscriptions inside this treasury related to the rituals dated from the 3rd century BC.
 The most important inscription is a hymn to Apollo displayed in the Museum of Delphi: “The Athenians to Apollo from the Medes at the battle of Marathon”.

 The metopes of the Athenian treasury, Delphi museum

 We can find the stelae foundations left in front of the two treasuries.
 Their inscriptions recorded confiscations and debts to the sanctuary.
-In addition, Greeks placed a single pedestal with the Delphic trophy that marked expulsion of the Persians in 480 B.C.
+In addition, Greeks placed a single pedestal with the Delphic trophy that marked the expulsion of the Persians in 480 B.C.

 To the North of the Treasury of the Siphnians stand the remains of the Treasury of the Megarians, dated to the end of the 6th century B.C.
 The building had several reconstructions and some have over 40 inscriptions, referring to the Megarians, dating to the 5th century B.C.
 The foundations and the wall with the inscriptions were restored in 1976.